 The system works very simply, but if you’re returning a handset you’ll need to ensure it stays absolutely pristine prior to sending it back or Vodafone may quibble.

-Austria, Azores, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark (incl.
-Faroe Islands), Estonia, Finland, France (incl.
-Corsica), French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Madeira, Martinique, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Slovakia, Slovenia, Spain (incl.
-Balearic Islands), Sweden, San Marino, St Martin, Switzerland, Turkey and Vatican City.
+They are: Åland Islands, Austria, Azores, Balearic Islands, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus (except Northern Cyprus), Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France (incl.
+Corsica), French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, St. Barthélemy, St. Martin, Sweden, Switzerland, and Vatican City.

 It would be fair to say if you’re going abroad and it’s not to Bouvet Island, Vodafone has you covered.

 This is tremendously generous.
-These services all weigh in at around £8 per month each normally.
+These services all weigh in between £8 to £12 per month each normally.
 You can only choose one, but all are worth having.
-A NOW TV Entertainment Pass offers you access to most of Sky’s TV offering barring movies and sport, Spotify Premium gives you unlimited music and Sky Sports Mobile.
+YouTube Premium offers everything you love about YouTube, but ad-free and uninterrupted.
+Listen to unlimited music and podcasts on mobile, tablet and laptop, with better sound quality and no ads with Spotify Premium.
+Get the best of shopping and entertainment with Amazon Prime, including free fast shipping, Prime video access and more.
 Granted you’ll need one of the top tariffs to get them but if you enjoy one of these services that’s going to make it all the more worthwhile.